 - Verify that Column 7 "Special Provision Codes" or Column 9 "Packing Provisions" does not further restrict the package.

-- Check the segregation tables – Be sure not to pack hazmat with incompatible hazardous materials that may react dangerously with other hazardous materials.
+- Check the segregation tables – Be sure not to pack dangerous goods with incompatible dangerous goods that may react dangerously with other dangerous goods.

 - You must carefully follow the information in the package closure instructions.
 Package manufacturers test UN specification packages with the materials listed in the closure instructions.
 A variation from the manufacturer's closure instructions could compromise the integrity of the package and result in non-compliance.